Assistant Director, Undergraduate Programs & Outreach Initiatives

 Velma Buckner is an Assistant Director for Undergraduate Programming & Outreach Initiatives with Access and Leadership Development

 Prior to joining Access and Leadership Development Velma served as the Sr. Coordinator of the Gaines/Oldham Black Culture Center (GOBCC) at Mizzou.

 Velma is no stranger to higher education with over 14 years at the University of Missouri where she has cultivated numerous campus-wide, community and most importantly student relationships.
 Velma has experience in the development and management of programming geared towards student success along with a background in cultural competency training.

-Velma Buckner served as the Sr. Coordinator of the Gaines/Oldham Black Culture Center (GOBCC).
-She has worked in Higher Education for the past 13 years at the University of Missouri.
-A native of Columbia, Missouri, Velma studied at Columbia College where she received both her B.A. and M.S. in Criminal Justice.
+A native of Columbia, Missouri, Velma studied at Columbia College where she earned both a B.A. and M.S. in Criminal Justice.
 She later received a Master of Education in Educational Leadership Policy and Analysis at the University of Missouri.

 In her current role she is responsible for developing, implementing, and managing services and programs that promote educational access, professional and personal development through a diverse and equitable lens, including the Women of Color, Honor and Ambition (WOCHA) and Men of Color, Honor and Ambition (MOCHA) programs.

 Velma continuously demonstrates her dedication for higher education, student success, as well as diversity, equity, and inclusion through her collaborative efforts with campus and community partners.